bartko4321/mint-config/README.md

 # 🚀 Linux Mint : Comprehensive Configuration Script

-An automated, powerful Bash script designed to transform a clean **Linux Mint** installation with the desktop into a complete, optimized workstation ready for both work and entertainment.
+An automated, powerful Bash script designed to transform a clean **Linux Mint** installation with a complete, optimized workstation ready for both work and entertainment.

 ---